-Survival Food Packages (Not Packaging)
+Survival Food Storage Packages

 If purchasing long-term food storage is part of your food prepping plan, you should understand how the packages break down.
 Even though I preach “buy the calories” food storage producer’s package their products by the serving.

-The most common thing you will notice is how they are sold, by the serving.
+The most common thing you will notice is how they are sold, by the servig.
 Almost all food companies, except Mountain House, offer packages in the following serving sizes: 120, 240, 360, 720, 1440, 2160, 2880 and 4320 serving packages.
 Why do they all use these serving sizes?
 Besides the easy math, I can only speculate.
 My guess is that it has something to do with saving money on packaging and shipping.

 120 = (1) 4 gallon bucket